microsoft/playwright/docs/intro.md

 The Playwright API is cross-browser: it works across **Chromium** (used in Chrome, Edge, and many other browsers), **Firefox** and **WebKit** (used in Safari) engines.

 Playwright is free and open source.
-Playwright is also modular, and work with any JavaScript test runner framework.
+Playwright is also modular, and works with any JavaScript test runner framework.

 ### Capabilities